XENONnT/WFSim/strax_interface/README.md

 Copy the fax.py and fax_interface to your straxen/plugins folder.
 Then add "import fax_interface, fax" to the __init__.py file

 Since github has a limit on the maximum allowed file size not all configuration files can be hosted here.
 So you still need to get your hands on the files needed for pmt_after_pulse and noise.
-These guys are located on dali at:
+These guys are located on midway at:
 ```python
 '/project2/lgrandi/zhut/sim/WFSimDev/real_noise_sample/170203_0850_00.npz'
 '/project2/lgrandi/zhut/sim/WFSimDev/pmt_after_pulse.npy'